Ouhly10/USDC-LOCK/README.md

-HODL some USDC or just store it for a while
+HODL USDC to buy what you want in future.